Page cover

 Step 1

-First head over to and create a free account
+First head over to Grafana and create a free account

 Once you have created an account, navigate to your home menu, select connections, and add new connection.